docker-mailserver/docker-mailserver/docs/content/config/environment.md

 - weekly => Rotate weekly.
 - monthly => Rotate monthly.

+!!! note

+    `LOGROTATE_INTERVAL` only manages `logrotate` within the container for services we manage internally.

-Note: This Variable actually controls logrotate inside the container and rotates the log depending on this setting.
-The main log output is still available in its entirety via `docker logs mail` (Or your respective container name).
-If you want to control logrotation for the Docker-generated logfile see: <https://docs.docker.com/config/containers/logging/configure/>.
+    The entire log output for the container is still available via `docker logs mailserver` (or your respective container name).
+If you want to configure external log rotation for that container output as well, : [Docker Logging Drivers](https://docs.docker.com/config/containers/logging/configure/).

+    By default, the logs are lost when the container is destroyed (eg: re-creating via `docker-compose down && docker-compose up -d`).
+To keep the logs, mount a volume.

 Also note that by default the logs are lost when the container is recycled.
 To keep the logs, mount a volume.